Voting Rules for Accurate Democracy Voting Systems. Rules Introduction. Criteria Goals.

 Give voters real choices of candidates who can win,

-That encourages a wide variety of candidates,
+This supports a wide variety of candidates,

 Legislation:

-Give fair representation to all major groups, so the
+Give fair representation to all major groups;

-council may enact laws with real majorities.
+so the council will enact laws with real majorities.

 Give all reps equal funds for projects and agencies.